Launched September 2017, Retired November 2021

 Experimenting with Beyond Words: From 2017-2021, the Library of Congress invited the public to help in the effort to take newspapers Beyond Words.
 Participants were invited to identify and improve information about the pictures within the Chronicling America digitized newspaper collection.
 This pilot project offered the opportunity to explore historical newspaper coverage of World War I and contribute to digital scholarship at the same time.

 What is Beyond Words?
-It is a website where you can try one or more of three tasks: Mark, Transcribe, Verify.
-In each step, you will create information and identify images in ways that can be used by everyone: the public, researchers, artists and more.
+Beyond Words was a volunteer crowdsourcing experiment presented in a website where participants could try one or more of three tasks: Mark, Transcribe, Verify.
+In each step, you could create information and identify images in ways can be used by everyone: the public, researchers, artists and more.
+We hoped that educators, researchers, and artists would take advantage of the ability to better explore and create with our collection.

-Beyond Words was created by Tong Wang, a Library of Congress software developer, as an Innovator-in-Residence project with LC Labs and is made possible with the support of the Serials and Publications Division, and the Office of the Chief Information Officer.
+Beyond Words was created by Tong Wang, a Library of Congress software developer, as an Innovator-in-Residence project with LC Labs and was made possible with the support of the Serials and Publications Division, and the Office of the Chief Information Officer.

 How can I explore the data?
-Browse the public-domain Beyond Words gallery to see what you and other participants have selected and transcribed.
-You can also download and use the data from Beyond Words as JSON.
-We hope that educators, researchers, and artists will take advantage of the ability to better explore and create with our collection.
+During the experiment, everyone could browse the public-domain Beyond Words gallery to see what participants selected and transcribed.
+They further were able to download and use the data from Beyond Words as JSON.
+We are currently exporting and preparing these sets of data, so watch this space for updated experiment data and information soon.